exchai93-zz/alexa_sous_chef/README.md

 ![Alt text](/images/custom_slots.png?raw=true "Skill slots") Add the list ingredients to the INGREDIENT slot type from the `custom_slots.txt` file in the root folder.

-+ Fill in the Sample Utterances
++ Fill in the Sample Utterances:
 From the `utterances.txt` file in the root of the folder.

 #### To set up locally: